brunolbeltrao/school/README.md

 # school
 School API - This is a simple backend aplication using two entities: course and students.
-There are some features like CRUD and some get information.
+There are some API like CRUD and get information.

 Port to test 8081